To content

 Call 2018

 • Department of Mechanical Engineering (Univ.-Prof. Dr. habil.
-Michael Henke): Blocknet: "BlockChain Network Online Education for interdisciplinary European Competence Transfer" (Participating countries: DE,DK,EE,LT)
+Michael Henke): Blocknet: "BlockChain Network Online Education for interdisciplinary European Competence Transfer" (participating countries: DE,DK,EE,LT)

-• Department of Rehabilitation Sciences (Vertr.-Prof. Dr. Susanne Quinten): Creability: "Creative methods for an inclusive cultural work in Europe" (Participating countries: DE,GR)
+• Department of Rehabilitation Sciences (Vertr.-Prof. Dr. Susanne Quinten): Creability: "Creative methods for an inclusive cultural work in Europe" (participating countries: DE,GR)

 • Department of Social Sciences (Univ.-Prof. Dr. Jürgen Howaldt): ESSA: "Blueprint “New Skills Agenda Steel”: Industry-driven sustainable European Steel Skills Agenda and Strategy"